Monitoring Nvidia GPU devices

 Pre-requirements

-The DaemonSet that we use below rely on this label.
+The DaemonSet that we use below relies on this label.

 Nvidia-SMI DaemonSet